gitter-badger/tynn/README.md

 end
 ```

-If this is not of your flavor, you can use any Rack-based testing library or framework, like: [Rack::Test][rack-test] or [Capybara][capybara].
+If this is not of your flavor, you can use any Rack-based testing library or framework, like: [Rack::Test] or [Capybara].

 Changelog
 ---------